PalisadoesFoundation/talawa-docs/docs/features/donations/donation-fees.md

 ### Goals

-1. **Allow for a secure method of receiving dontations online** :
+1. **Allow for a secure method of receiving donations online** :
- Through the use of a payment gateway for ease of managment and integrations, we can allow members to offer secure payments on fees to access exclusive events/features.
+ Through the use of a payment gateway for ease of management and integrations, we can allow members to offer secure payments on fees to access exclusive events/features.
 2. **Differentiate the various fees associated with features/terms of use** :
  Currently, there are three main categories for fees within the application, namely: Donations and Membership Fees.
     - Donations: These are fees that can be contributed at any time by members/participants of an organization.
     - Membership Fees: Similar to donations, membership fees can be contributed at any time or can be associated with a certain event.
-These fees can also be one-time or reccuring.
+These fees can also be one-time or recurring.
     - Plugin Fees: These are payments made to grant access to certain features of the application.

 ### Out of Scope